Visual Arts Residency

 The Visual Arts Residency is one month long, with 2 artists per month attending for July, August, and September.
 It includes a private room with shared bathroom in the renovated farmhouse at Rolling Acres Farm, shared kitchen and living space, and a very basic private studio space in the barn with a large art table and easel.

 Aside from a fellow visual artist, resident artists can expect to share the house with a resident gardener and either a writer or performer/interdisciplinary artist/musician.
 All residents share the common thread of creating work that relates to the land or the environment in some meaningful way.

-The residents will have three shared dinners a month which will be attended by the residency directors and one or more guests from the art/creative/farming community (two dinners will be prepared by a local chef, one will be a potluck).
+The residents will have three shared dinners a month which will be attended by the residency directors and one or more guests from the art/creative/farming community (two dinners will be catered, one will be a potluck).
 At these gatherings, there will be opportunities for structured critiques by established artists.
 Beyond these shared dinners, residents will be responsible for all their own meals.

 Residents will receive a $1,000 stipend and access to fresh food grown in the Center’s garden.

 - Residents will need to provide all art materials and equipment aside from the table and easel.